ntnhut/LeetSolve/docs/source/Priority_Queue/1046_Last_Stone_Weight.md

 1
 ```

-This solution efficiently simulates the process of smashing stones and finding the last remaining stone by using a max-heap (priority queue) to always select the heaviest stones to smash together.

 ### Complexity

 * Runtime: `O(n*logn)`, where `n = stones.length`.
 * Extra space: `O(n)`.

+## Key Takeaway

+This solution efficiently simulates the process of smashing stones and finding the last remaining stone by using a max-heap (priority queue) to always select the heaviest stones to smash together.